In-situ measurements of void fractions and bubble size distributions in bubble curtains: Experimental setup

 \subsection{Bubble curtain test facility}

-Experiments with a bubble curtain have been carried out in the so-called concept basin (CB) at MARIN (Maritime Research Institute Netherlands).
-The CB measures LxWxD: 220x4x3.6 $\text{m}^3$.
-A 4 m long aerator hose connected to the air supply was placed over the width of the tank on the bottom.
-In most experiments a `Japanese'-type aerator hose with porous walls was used.
+Experiments with a bubble curtain have been carried out in the so-called Concept Basin (CB) at MARIN (MAritime Research Institute Netherlands).
+The CB measures LxWxD: 220x4x3.6 $\mathrm{m}^3$.
+A 4 m long aerator hose connected to the air supply was placed over the width of the basin on the bottom.
+In most experiments a `porous'-type aerator hose was used.
 Additional test were performed with a PVC pipe fitted with nozzles (Festo UC-1/8 silencers) every 100 mm and a conventional PVC pipe with holes of 1 mm in diameter drilled every 50 mm (see Appendix \ref{secB1} for images).
-Pressurised air was supplied by a compressor coupled to a Festo MS6-LFM-1 filter at flow rates in the range of $0.55-1.67 L m^{-1} s^{-1}$, which were measured using a thermal mass flow sensor (Bronkhorst F-203AC).
-The entire measurement system was attached to a platform that could be moved vertically enabling measurements between 0.2 and 3.6 m above the bottom of the tank.
+Pressurised air was supplied by a compressor coupled to a Festo MS6-LFM-1 filter at normalised (to standard pressure) flow rates in the range of $0.55-1.67\, \mathrm{L m^{-1} s^{-1}}$, which were measured using a thermal mass flow sensor (Bronkhorst F-203AC).
+The entire measurement system was attached to a platform that could translate vertically enabling measurements between 0.2 and 3.6 m above the bottom of the basin.
 An overview of the entire setup is given in Figure \ref{fig:Setup}c.
 The figure also introduces the coordinate system used, where the height $z$ is measured from the top of the hose, $y$ runs along the hose and $x$ indicates the transversal direction of the bubble curtain.